signaldust/bunny-jit/README.md

 but the code itself should (hopefully) work on Windows as well.

 This is work in relatively early progress.
-It sort of works, but some things like function calls not done robustly yet.
-Please don't use it for production yet.
+It sort of works, but some things like function calls not done robustly yet and there are likely serious bugs hiding.
+**Please don't use it for production yet.**

 Features:
   * small and simple, yet tries to avoid being naive